Timex Datalink: Wireless data transfer mode

 Although there are other watches capable of storing all kinds of data, most had either a small keyboard or buttons, which could be used to input data.
 In most cases data was lost when the battery expired.
 Upon introduction of the Timex Datalink models, "data watches" such as those from Casio were noted as selling for "between a third and a half the price" of such models, but the "fiddly little buttons" (having to be pressed repeatedly to select letters from the alphabet) were regarded as less convenient and largely only appealing to those used to "doing things the hard way".
 The Datalink models also offered water resistance to a depth of 100 metres, Timex's Indiglo backlighting, and "the build quality that helped make Timex a household name", although this robustness was reported as making the product more like "the kind of "chunky, clunky watches that divers prefer", being around one-and-a-half inches in diameter and standing "over half an inch proud of the wrist".

 The Timex Datalink watches downloaded data wirelessly by illuminating a computer screen with a changing display encoding information to transfer, which was detected by the watch's sensor.
 Data to be transferred to Datalink watches was held in a database maintained by the Datalink software running on a Windows-based host computer, with alarms, appointments, anniversaries, phone numbers, reminders (or to-do items) being the supported categories of data for transfer.
 Textual labels for various categories could be up to 15 characters in length, with such text scrolling across an eight character display.
 Although the time could be set through normal use of the watch, the software also permitted the time to be updated using the transfer mechanism.
-Selecting the "Send to Watch" option in the Datalink software and pointing the watch face towards the screen at a distance of between six to twelve inches, guided by beeping sounds from the watch, resulted in the transfer of data at a rate that permitted around 1 KB or 70 entries to be sent in less than a minute.
+Selecting the "Send to Watch" option in the Datalink software and pointing the watch face towards the screen at a distance of between six and twelve inches, guided by beeping sounds from the watch, resulted in the transfer of data at a rate that permitted around 1 KB or 70 entries to be sent in less than a minute.
 However, the mechanism required the use of a cathode-ray tube monitor, as opposed to a liquid-crystal or other kind of display.
 Transfer of data from the watch to the computer was also not permitted by this mechanism, but entries could be deleted on the watch or, in the case of to-do items, marked as done.
 When the watch's battery expired the data would be transferred again after replacement of the battery.